slavakung/slavakung.github.io/_pages/about.md

 I'm a PhD student and researcher in the [Intelligent Data Analysis](http://ida.fel.cvut.cz) lab at the [Department of Computer Science](http://cs.fel.cvut.cz/) of the [Faculty of Electrical Engineering](https://www.fel.cvut.cz/en) at [Czech Technical University](https://www.cvut.cz/en) in Prague, Czech Republic.

 I'm interested in Artificial Intelligence research, with a particular focus on (deep) *relational machine learning* - i.e. learning from data with complex dependencies and structures such as (knowledge) graphs and databases.
 To approach this problem, I like to combine formal representations from relational logic with ideas from deep learning.
-This is sometimes viewed as [Neural-Symbolic integration](http://www.neural-symbolic.org/).
+You can find all the details in my [dissertation thesis](/_publications/2009-10-01-paper-title-number-5.md).

 I received my B.Sc. in *Intelligent Systems* and M.Sc. in *Artificial Intelligence* from Czech Technical University.
 Currently, I'm pursuing Ph.D. in *Artificial Intelligence* at the same alma mater, where I've been also serving as a tutor in several [courses](./teaching.html).
 I also server as a faculty adviser of the local [Upsilon Pi Epsilon](http://upe.cvut.cz/) honor society for talented computer science students.